ETI-Oct2020-Team4/ETI-Assignment-/README.md

 # ETI-Assignment-
-Title: RATVENTURE \n
+- Title: RATVENTURE
-Team: Group 5 \n
+- Team: Group 5
-Contributors: Raymond, Saravanan, Hari, Dinesh, Jia Qing \n
+- Contributors: Raymond, Saravanan, Hari, Dinesh, Jia Qing
-Roles: \n
+- Roles:
-ScrumMaster - Raymond? \n
+-ScrumMaster - Raymond?
-Developer - \n
+- Developer -
-QA - \n
+- QA -
-Ops - \n
+- Ops -
-Slogan: We do with our utmost ability to get that A \n
+- Slogan: We do with our utmost ability to get that A

-Software Methodology Considerations: \n
+-Software Methodology Considerations:
 ### Created - 18/11/2020 ReadMe for ETI assignment, Last Modified by - dd/mm/yy name